uyenvoaero/smoke_segmentation/README.md

 # Smoke Segmentation

 A deep learning project for smoke segmentation in images and videos using the U-Net model with a ResNet50 backbone, forked from [segmentation_models](https://github.com/qubvel/segmentation_models).
-Special thanks to the author of segmentation_models for their amazing work!
+Special thanks to the author for their amazing work!
 The project supports training, inference, and visualization of smoke detection results.

 ## Features
 - **Model**: U-Net with ResNet50 backbone for binary smoke segmentation.